LPCA Award Descriptions

 Jeff Hughes, EdS, LPC, CPCS earned his EdS and MEd in Counseling from Univ.
 Of West Georgia.
 He is the CPCS Chair for the LPCA of GA.
 He has conducted research and practiced clinical supervision for the past 17 years.
 He has clinical experience in community mental health, in-patient addictions, private practice, and college counseling.
 Jeff is running as the incumbent for SUPERVISION CLINICAL CHAIR.

 Louis Mamie Jones, LPC specializes in intensive psychological assessment in an emergency room setting, and crisis intervention at Grady Hospital and Emory University Hospital, in addition to providing assessments, staff, and grant management at a senior citizens high rise.
-Mamie is running as the incumbent for ATLANTA DISTRICT REP.
+Mamie is running for GOVERNMENT RELATIONS CHAIR.

 Todd Love, PsyD, JD, LPC, WCCP has a for ETHICS CHAIR.